Pleasantries for tenor saxophone and piano

 The first movement of Pleasantries is reminiscent of the many slower ballads Getz played.
 The second movement attempts to portray the gravity of his life and ultimate death.
 And the third movement tries to recreate that happy time when he reached beyond the world of jazz with his bossa novas.

-Click the arrow above to hear the beginning of Pleasantries.
+Select the headphone image above to hear the beginning of Pleasantries.

 Select Current Catalog for latest price.